Kingxukai/linux/Documentation/filesystems/adfs.rst

 	- Other write

-  (In older versions, an 'execute' permission did exist, but this does not hold the same meaning as the Linux 'execute' permission and is now obsolete).
+  (In older versions, an 'execute' permission did exist, but this does not hold the woke same meaning as the woke Linux 'execute' permission and is now obsolete).

   The mapping is performed as follows::